opentargets/evidence_datasource_parsers/README.md

                         None)
   --score-cutoff SCORE_CUTOFF
                         Discard model-disease associations with the `disease_model_max_norm` score less than this value.
-The score range is 0 to 100. (default: 90.0) --use-cached          Use the existing cache and do not update it. (default: False) --log-file LOG_FILE   Optional filename to redirect the logs into. (default: None)
+The score ranges from 0 to 100. (default: 90.0) --use-cached          Use the existing cache and do not update it. (default: False) --log-file LOG_FILE   Optional filename to redirect the logs into. (default: None)
 ```

 Approximate resource requirements and benchmarks:
-* Wall clock time to download the entire data from SOLR: 20 minutes;
-* Wall clock time to ingest and process the data: 3.5 minutes when running on AMD Ryzen 5 3600 (6 cores, 12 threads);
+* Total wall clock running time: 8 minutes on AMD Ryzen 5 3600 (6 cores / 12 threads).
+  - Fetch the data from SOLR: 4 minutes.
+  - Ingest the data and generate the evidence strings: 4 minutes.
 * Peak RAM usage: 1.5 GB.

 ### Open Targets Genetics Portal